DioxusLabs/docsite/docs-src/0.5/en/cookbook/optimizing.md

 Also check out [Anti-patterns](antipatterns.md) for patterns that you should avoid.
 Obviously, not all of them are just about performance, but some of them are.

-## Bundling and minifying the output JS and HTML
+## Optimizing the size of assets

-This will be added in [dioxus/#1369](https://github.com/DioxusLabs/dioxus/pull/1369).
+Assets can be a significant part of your app's size.
+Dioxus includes alpha support for first party [assets](../reference/assets.md).
+Any assets you include with the `mg!` macro will be optimized for production in release builds.